 For this reason, beginning as early as age 35 adults find they are working harder and seeing fewer results on the scale or in the mirror.
 Regardless of how much sleep you get, how much yoga you perform, or even how little you eat this summer your hormones might just need a boost.
 Considering the fact that men and women lose up to 7% of their hormones every year after age 40, there's no reason to feel bad about asking for help in this area.

 If you're still surprised by increased size after trying some of the suggestions in the article, or if you're just ready for a solution to your weight, decreasing health, and age-related concerns hormone therapy might be the best course of action for you this summer.
-Take the free survey on BodyShapesMD.com now to learn exactly where to begin.
+Visit with our medical experts to get started!
+Click here to begin.